Company Logo - Home Link

 TAXI AND UBER

-Since the metro and suburban trains stop running late at night, this could be one of the quickest and easiest ways to reach the city centre without taking one of the night buses.
+Since the metro and suburban trains don’t run late at night, this could be one of the quickest and easiest ways to reach the city centre without taking one of the night buses.

-Another advantage of getting a Barcelona airport taxi is the fact that you don’t have to wait for a transfer and you’ll receive door-to-door service from the airport to your hotel or place of residence.
+A big advantage of taking a taxi from the airport is that you won't have to wait for a transfer and you’ll receive door-to-door service from the airport to your hotel or place of residence.

 Taxis serve the Barcelona airport 24/7, so you’ll always be able to find one waiting outside your terminal.

-The only issue with this service is the fare, which is charged per kilometer traveled, so you might pay more than other transfer options.
+The big disadvantage with this service is the fare, which is charged per kilometre travelled, so you might pay more than other transfer options.

 Barcelona Airport Taxi Line